skip to content

 HostingVercelRailway (one service + Redis + Postgres)

-Last.fm callsAll through the server (one IP)Browser-direct, server as fallback
+Last.fm callsAll through the server (one IP)Browser-direct, even for private profiles; server as fallback

 Scale ceilingThrottled past a handful of viewers200+ concurrent, each on its own IP